This time last year, I was in exactly the same place I am today for Thanksgiving. Except I was about 4 1/2 months pregnant.

 And it seemed like the time was right.

 Happy Thanksgiving.
 Hug yo babies.

 Hey – be a peach and pop your email into the “subscribe” button below.
-Facebook is showing fewer and fewer of my posts every day.
 If you subscribe, you’ll get an email each time I post (about 2-3 times per week).
 No spam, just me.
-I hope you’ll stay.
+I hope you’ll stick around.